 Wipe the surface clean with a rag dampened with mineral spirits.
 This removes all of the wood dust from the wood pores.

-Brush clear pore filler onto the wood surface with a paint sponge.
+Brush clear pore filler or sanding sealer onto the wood surface with a paint sponge.
 Pore filler is essentially thick polyurethane designed to fill up the pores in wood.
 Allow the pore filler adequate time to completely dry before moving on.
 This timeframe depends on many factors.
 For example, the humidity, temperature and brand of filler all affect drying times.
 Follow the drying times on the container.

 Sand the surface of the pore filler with 600-grit sand paper.
 As you sand the filler you will remove it from the wood surface and you will leave the filler inside the pores.
 Duplicate Steps 3 and 4 until the surface of the wood is smooth and you can no longer see the pores in the wood surface.